cabrerac/cabrerac.github.io/scripts/lectures-sources/25-udenar-ml-intro/problem-first.md

 ---
 course_code: 25-udenar-ml-intro
-title: Artificial Intelligence and Machine Learning
+title: The Problem First
-description: This lecture presents the Artificial Intelligence and Machine Learning concepts.
-Their definition, history, implications, and applications.
+description: This lecture will emphasis on the importance of building ML-based systems with a purpose by focusing on the problem first.
+We will see the current status of ML applications, the adoption properties, and engineering mechanisms to ensure our ML projects align with the problems they are designed for.
-session: 1
+session: 2
-start_time: 8:00 am
+start_time: 10:00 am
 end_time: 12:00 am
 hours: 4
 author: Christian Cabrera Jojoa